russplaysguitar/navel/DOCS.md

 As lint rules are defined and agreed-upon via the project's [issues list](https://github.com/russplaysguitar/cflint/issues), they should be added to the documentation.

+## Linter Specifications

+### Supported Versions

+The linter is designed to work for both CF 10 and Railo 4.
+Older versions are not explicitly supported, but the linter may be used with older versions by modifying the directives.

 ## Lint Rules

 ### isDefined()